Subscribe to updates

 Corporate Plan 2026-2030

-A key item on the agenda is the proposed Corporate Plan for 2026-2030.
-This plan builds upon the progress of the previous Corporate Plan and outlines Northumberland Council's vision and three core corporate priorities.
-The development of this plan has involved extensive consultation with members, residents, and stakeholders to ensure it reflects the needs of the county.
-The report details achievements from the current Corporate Plan (2023-2026) and sets out future ambitions, including how accountability and delivery against the three priorities will be monitored.
-The three priorities identified are: Achieving value for money,
+The council was scheduled to consider and potentially approve a refreshed Corporate Plan for the period 2026-2030.
+This plan builds upon the progress of the previous Corporate Plan (2023-2026) and outlines Northumberland Council's vision and three core corporate priorities: achieving value for money, driving economic growth, and tackling inequalities.
+The development of this plan involved extensive consultation with members, residents, and stakeholders to ensure it reflected the needs of the county.
+The report detailed the council's achievements to date and its future ambitions, including how accountability and delivery against these priorities would be monitored.

 Annual Achievements Report 2025-26